lightpack/docs/caching.md

 ### has()

 To check if an item is in the cache, use `has()` method.
-This method return a `boolean` true or false.
+This method returns a `boolean` true or false.
 Pass it the item key to check for the item existence.

 ```php
 app('cache')->has('name');